martin-g/avro-website/content/en/docs/Specification/_index.md

 ## Data Serialization and Deserialization
 Binary encoded Avro data does not include type information or field names.
 The benefit is that the serialized data is small, but as a result a schema must always be used in order to read Avro data correctly.
 The best way to ensure that the schema is structurally identical to the one used to write the data is to use the exact same schema.

 Therefore, files or systems that store Avro data should always include the writer's schema for that data.
 Avro-based remote procedure call (RPC) systems must also guarantee that remote recipients of data have a copy of the schema used to write that data.
-In general, it is advisable that any reader of Avro data should use a schema that is the same (as defined more fully in Parsing Canonical Form for Schemas) as the schema that was used to write the data in order to deserialize it correctly.
-Deserializing data into a newer schema is accomplished by specifying an additional schema, the results of which are described in Schema Resolution.
+In general, it is advisable that any reader of Avro data should use a schema that is the same (as defined more fully in [Parsing Canonical Form for Schemas]({{< ref "#parsing-canonical-form-for-schemas" >}} "Parsing Canonical Form for Schemas")) as the schema that was used to write the data in order to deserialize it correctly.
+Deserializing data into a newer schema is accomplished by specifying an additional schema, the results of which are described in [Schema Resolution]({{< ref "#schema-resolution" >}}).

 In general, both serialization and deserialization proceed as a depth-first, left-to-right traversal of the schema, serializing or deserializing primitive types as they are encountered.
 Therefore, it is possible, though not advisable, to read Avro data with a schema that does not have the same Parsing Canonical Form as the schema with which the data was written.
 In order for this to work, the serialized primitive values must be compatible, in order value by value, with the items in the deserialization schema.
 For example, int and long are always serialized the same way, so an int could be deserialized as a long.
 Since the compatibility of two schemas depends on both the data and the serialization format (eg. binary is more permissive than JSON because JSON includes field names, eg. a long that is too large will overflow an int), it is simpler and more reliable to use schemas with identical Parsing Canonical Form.

 ### Encodings
 Avro specifies two serialization encodings: binary and JSON.
 Most applications will use the binary encoding, as it is smaller and faster.
 But, for debugging and web-based applications, the JSON encoding may sometimes be appropriate.

-### Binary Encoding
+### Binary Encoding {#binary-encoding}
 Binary encoding does not include field names, self-contained information about the types of individual bytes, nor field or record separators.
 Therefore readers are wholly reliant on the schema used when the data was encoded.

 #### Primitive Types